tq-bit/qache/docs/api.md

 Creates minimal object-validation schemata from primitive and complex types.
              There are two kinds of validation: `quick` and `deep`.
              - `quick` should be used when objects look exactly alike, including their property structure
-             - `deep` should be used when objects are alike structurally, but their properties are mixed up
+             - `deep` should be used when objects are alike structurally, but their properties's indexes differ.

 <a name="Validator+validate"></a>